Bruno Migliorini

 Bruno Migliorini (/it/; 19 November 1896 – 18 June 1975) was an Italian linguist and philologist.
 He was the author of one of the first scientific histories of Italian language and was president of the Accademia della Crusca.

+Early life

+Migliorini was born in Rovigo.
+He studied at Ca' Foscari University in Venice, then in the Faculty of Letters of the University of Padua.
+After the Italian defeat in the Battle of Caporetto (1917), his family was forced to move to Rome.